Absence of measurement-induced entanglement transition due to feedback-induced skin effect: Note added

-\textit{Note added.---} In the middle of this work, we became aware of a recent work \cite{2208.10506}, which also considers the effect of conditional feedback in the context of MIPT.
-In Ref.~\cite{2208.10506}, the authors utilize the feedback (called the pre-selection) to map the MIPT to a quantum absorbing state transition, which overcomes the exponential overhead of detecting MIPT experimentally.
-On the other hand, our work can be regarded as complementary to the problem: instead of revealing, we show that conditional feedback can also destroy the MIPT.
+In the middle of this work, we became aware of a recent work \cite{2208.10506}, which also considers the effect of generalized monitoring in the context of MIET.
+The two works are complementary to each other: in Ref.~\cite{2208.10506}, the authors utilize the feedback (pre-selection) to reveal MIET as a quantum absorbing state transition that can be directly detected, while our work shows that the presence of conditional feedback may also eliminate the MIET.

 \begin{appendix}